amykv/lost-ice-caves/README.md

 An android app that works as interactive fiction.
 The user is displayed the story and then can make one of two choices to continue the story.

+This was made for me to learn more about android control flow.
+Utilizing an index to track the users choices and select the right text to display.

+TO DO:

+Rewrite the story or add on to it to make it longer and more engaging.

 App Icon Credit: